napari/napari/docs/developers/packaging.md

 Most of the forks live in `jaimergp`'s account, under a non-default branch.
-They are published through the `jaimergp-forge` every time a commit to `master` is made.
+They are published through the `jaimergp/jaimergp-forge` every time a commit to `master` is made.
 Versions are arbitrary here, but they are set to be greater than the latest official version, and the `build` number is incremented for every rebuild.

 The only exception is `conda-standalone`.
 It doesn't have its own repository or fork because it's basically a repackaged `conda` with some patches.
 Those patches live in the feedstock only.
 The